logo

 Uterine Fibroid Embolization

-Transjugular Intrahepatic
+TIPS Procedure in Pakistan Transjugular Intrahepatic

-Portosystemic Shunt (TIPS)
+Portosystemic Shunt Treatment

 A transjugular intrahepatic portosystemic shunt (TIPS) is a medical procedure.
 During TIPS, a covered metal tube called a stent-graft is used to connect two blood vessels in your liver: the portal vein and the hepatic vein.